 |Marion Viselemail@example.com||Minister for Pastoral Care|

 Pastoral Care offers workshops on aging, preparing for death, living well and communicating with compassion.
 See the Meetinghouse News for more information.

 The Pastoral Care Lending Library is a self-serve library, located in the hallway leading to the Peter Bulkeley room, available to all parishioners.

 If part of conveying your wishes is making sure that First Parish in Concord is contacted in case of your bereavement, serious illness, hospitalization, or death, then you should communicate your wishes to your loved ones or representatives who will speak for you.
 To facilitate that process we’ve developed a simple form, “My Faith Community is Important to Me.”

 Download this form, print it out, fill it out, and save it with your other important documents.
 If you reside in an assisted living or skilled nursing facility make this form available to your caregivers there.

 The form provides those who care for and about you with the contact information for First Parish in Concord.
 It will be easy for them to let us know of your situation, and we will follow up with you.

-Small Group Ministry Program and Covenant Groups
+Small Group Ministry Program

 Small Group Ministry groups will meet during a term of approximately four months with a trained facilitator.
 At the core of each meeting is a topic or activity that serves as a spring-board for reflection on deeper issues of who we are and what gives our lives meaning.
 Topics cover a range of spiritual and experiential themes such as Forgiveness, Creativity, Mentors, Conscious Consuming, Gratitude, Doubt.